bjlkeng/bjlkeng.github.io/source/posts/manifolds.rst

   In a similar way, we can pick a point, draw a line that intersects any other point on the sphere, and project it out to the :math:`z=0` (2D) plane.
 This chart can cover every point except the starting point.
-Using two charts each with a point (e.g. "north" and "south" pole), we can create an Atlas that covers every point on the sphere.
+Using two charts each with a point (e.g. "north" and "south" pole), we can create an atlas that covers every point on the sphere.

   In general an `n-dimensional sphere <https://en.wikipedia.org/wiki/N-sphere>`__